abstractqqq/dsds/readme.md

 ## General Considerations and Guidelines Before Making Contributions:

+0. All guidelines below can be discussed and are merely guidelines which may be challenged.

 1. If you can read the data into memory, your code should process it faster than Scikit-learn and Pandas.
 "Abuse" Polars' multi-core capabilities as much as possible before sending data to NumPy.
-(If you write it in Rust and want a Python wrapper, let me know!)

-2. Provide proof that the algorithm generates exact/very close results as Scikit-learn's implementation.
+2. Provide proof that the algorithm generates exact/very close results to Scikit-learn's implementation.

-3. Try not to include other packages than NumPy, Scipy and Polars.
+3. Try not to include other core packages.
+NumPy, Scipy and Polars should be all.
 The preferred serialization strategy is dataclasses + Orjson, not pickling.
+Avoid nested dataclasses.

 4. Fucntion annotaions are required and functions should have one output type only.

 5. Obscure algorithms that do not have a lot of usages should not be included in the package.
 The package is designed in such a way that it can be customized (A lot more work to be done here.)

-6. All guidelines above can be discussed.